docs.unity3d.com

 Generic jobs

 While Burst supports generics, it has limited support for generic jobs or function pointers.
-If you notice that a job scheduled in the Editor is running at full speed, but not in a built player, it's might be a problem related to generic jobs.
+If you notice that a job runs at full speed in the Editor but not in a built Player, the problem might be related to generic jobs.

 The following example defines a generic job: